Audio Signal Enhancement with Learning from Positive and Unlabelled Data: PULSE: PU learning for SE

 \textbf{Masking-based SE. } In this paper, we employ a masking-based approach to SE, where we use a DNN to estimate a mask in the short-time Fourier transform (STFT) domain (Fig.~\ref{fig:MIL}).
 In this approach, an input noisy signal clip in the time domain is first transformed into the TF domain by the STFT.
 Let the resulting STFT-domain representation (i.e., the complex spectrogram) be $\widetilde{x}_j\in\mathbb{C}$, where $j$ is the TF component index.
 Then, we compute a magnitude spectrogram $|\widetilde{x}_j|$ by taking the absolute value.
 A DNN is given the magnitude spectrogram and estimates a mask $\mu_j$.
 An enhanced signal is obtained by elementwise multiplication (i.e., masking) $\mu_j\widetilde{x}_j$, which suppresses TF components dominated by noise.
 Finally, the enhanced signal is transformed back into the time domain by the inverse STFT.

 \textbf{Motivation. } In this approach, it is crucial to train the DNN so that the mask can be estimated properly.
 If we were given parallel training data consisting of both noisy signals and the corresponding clean signals, we could do so by supervised learning in a straightforward way.
-However, as we already mentioned in Section~\ref{sec:intro}, such a training methodology has fundamental issues, which motivated us to develop PULSE.
+However, as we already mentioned in Sec.~\ref{sec:intro}, such a training methodology has fundamental issues, which motivated us to develop PULSE.

 \textbf{Pipeline of PULSE} is illustrated in Fig.~\ref{fig:PULSE}.
 The training data consist of noisy signal clips and noise clips.
 We first compute a magnitude spectrogram of each clip by applying the STFT and then taking the absolute value.
 Then, we crop a rectangular spectrogram patch centred at each TF point as the input feature.
-Let us define a TF component as P and N if the signal is absent and present in the corresponding spectrogram patch, respectively.
-Each TF point of a noise clip is P. On the other hand, each TF point of a noisy signal clip can be either P or N and is thus treated as U. Thus, $\mathcal{X}^\mathrm{P}$ and $\mathcal{X}^\mathrm{U}$ consist of the spectrogram patches of noise clips and those of noisy signal clips, respectively.
-These P and U data are used to train a CNN to classify each TF point as P or N by PU learning described in Section~\ref{sec:prelim}.
+Let us define a TF component as P and N if the signal is {inactive} and {active} in the corresponding spectrogram patch, respectively.
+Each TF {component} of a noise clip is P. On the other hand, each TF {component} of a noisy signal clip can be either P or N and is thus treated as U. Thus, $\mathcal{X}^\mathrm{P}$ and $\mathcal{X}^\mathrm{U}$ consist of the spectrogram patches of noise clips and those of noisy signal clips, respectively.
+These P and U data are used to train a CNN to classify each TF {component} as P or N by PU learning described in Sec.~\ref{sec:prelim}.
 During testing, the mask $\mu_j$ is obtained by

 Here, $\widehat{y}_j\coloneqq \mathrm{sgn}(f_{\widehat{\bm{\theta}}}(\mathbf{x}_j))$ is the predicted label of the $j$th TF component, where $\mathbf{x}_j$ is the corresponding spectrogram patch and $\widehat{\bm{\theta}}$ is the trained parameters.
 This mask retains the TF components classified as N and removes those classified as P.